ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-2025.md

 <br><span class="timestamp">January 19, 12:45 PT</span>

 **Update**: The cluster is working again.
-We have started a resynchronization of the problematic BeeGFS metadata server.
+We have started a resynchronization of the problematic BeeGFS metadata server pair `meta22` and `meta32`.
 <br><span class="timestamp">January 18, 13:45 PT</span>

 **Update**: First signs of the cluster coming back online again,